The council works closely with Hampshire County Council (HCC), the Highways Authority, when preparing transport evidence to support plan making.

 Draft local plan transport assessment

-As part of its response to the climate emergency, the council has commissioned Ridge & Partners to devise an innovative methodology for the draft local plan’s transport assessment.
+As part of its response to the climate emergency, the council commissioned Ridge & Partners to devise an innovative methodology for the draft local plan 2024 transport assessment.

-This will prioritise sustainable transport modes whilst meeting the requirements of national planning policy.
+This prioritises sustainable transport modes whilst meeting the requirements of national planning policy.

 The result is a ‘decide and provide’ methodology for meeting the transport infrastructure requirements of new development.

-The first stage of the transport assessment has been completed and has informed the development strategy of the draft local plan 2021-2040.
+The first stage of the transport assessment was completed and informed the development strategy of the draft local plan 2024.

-This is an accessibility study for the local plan area, investigating the concept of ‘living locally’ and how this may be applied to a rural district such as East Hampshire.
-The accessibility study also evaluates the relative accessibility of different parts of the local plan area for purposes of accessing local services and facilities by walking or cycling.
+This is an accessibility study for the planning area, investigating the concept of ‘living locally’ and how this may be applied to a rural district such as East Hampshire.
+The accessibility study also evaluates the relative accessibility of different parts of the planning area for purposes of accessing local services and facilities by walking or cycling.

-Transport evidence has been collated to inform the policies and proposals of the draft local plan 2021-2040.
+Transport evidence informed the policies and proposals of the draft local plan 2024.
 The transport background paper provides context of the existing transport network in the district by looking at the existing key travel patterns and trends.

 Whitehill & Bordon low-car design